TR-RBM/FlashLauncher/README.md

 # Requirements
 - [.NET Desktop Runtime](https://dotnet.microsoft.com/download/dotnet/5.0)
+- A decent version of [Firefox](https://www.mozilla.org/) is required for the login process
 - the game needs to be installed and updated with the official launcher from DCUO (i havent tested the steam version yet)
 - the game needs to be installed in the default location
 - you need to have a valid user account